theshubhamgour/SQL_in_one/README.md

 +----+------+--------+---------+
 ```

-24. Range: Searching and Sorting
+24. Range: Searching and Sorting (Between)

 Suppose you want to sort those people/employee whos id ranges between 1 to 5 then we will make use of the conditions given below.
  ```